kontena/kontena/docs/getting-started/installing/docker-compose.md

 ```

 - `KONTENA_URI` is the uri to Kontena Master (use ws:// for a non-tls connection)
-- `KONTENA_TOKEN` is the Kontena Grid token, which can be acquired from Kontena Master using the `kontena grid show my-grid` command
+- `KONTENA_TOKEN` is the Kontena Grid token, which can be acquired from Kontena Master using the `kontena grid show --token my-grid` command
 - `KONTENA_PEER_INTERFACE` is the network interface that is used to connect the other nodes in the grid.

 **Step 2:** Run the command `docker-compose up -d`